richi235/multipath-vpn/Benchmarks/performance-bench-kvm-test-network/Readme.md

 ./reinhard-vpn/v2-50-50/nc-stats: | 1845849592
 ./reinhard-vpn/v1-30:30/nc-stats: | 1807243408

-### Subdirs
+### Subdirectories
-This repo contains a subdirectory for each measurment where you can find the configurations used and the full netcat stat output.
+For each measurment there is a subdirectory where you can find the configurations used and the full netcat stat output.